Drackend99/tensorflow_tutorials/README.md

 preprocessed_text = raw_data.lower()
 ```

 Next, we want to get rid of anything that isn't ascii (standard keyboard alphabet).
-It'll just confuse the computer, and us for that matter.
+It'll just confuse the computer if we leave it in, and us too for that matter.

 We can do so with **regular expressions**, which are a way of searching for particular sequences within a string.
 Basically, they're substrings on steroids.
 The downside is their syntax makes no sense at first glance, but the upside is you can really just look up what to put without needing to memorize it.
 We can do this using ```import re```.